-When it comes to calming angry customers, a skilful use of language by your agents could be very important.
-Here, we look into the words and phrases most likely to defuse the situation and bring about a mutually agreeable reconciliation.
+When it comes to calming angry or irate customers, a skilful use of language by your agents could be very important.

-The following is a list of phrases best suited to this type of customer; note that the words of particular importance have been highlighted – for best results, these should be repeated at various points throughout the conversation.
+The following is a list of phrases best suited to dealing with this type of angry customer; note that the words of particular importance have been highlighted – for best results, these should be repeated at various points throughout the conversation.

 - “I’m so sorry that you feel this way, Mrs Brown…”